sharath559/reactRedux/README.md

-# echoAI
-ChatVoice is a voice-activated AI assistant that combines the conversational capabilities of OpenAI's ChatGPT with ElevenLabs' voice technology.
-This web application, built with React on the frontend and Node.js on the backend, enables seamless and interactive voice conversations with AI.

 A simple boilerplate to kickstart your React project with Redux for state management.
 This boilerplate includes:

 * React for building user interfaces